yogeshwaranm-turing/amazon-agentic/envs/hr_experts/tools/interface_1/policy.md

 **Process:**

 1. Validate that reimbursement record exists in the system using `discover_expense_entities`
-2. Validate that the approving user exists and has an appropriate role using `discover_user_entities`
+2. Validate that the approving user exists and has an appropriate role using `discover_user_employee_entities`
 3. Update reimbursement status to specified value using `manage_expense_reimbursements`
 4. Create an audit entry for reimbursement processing using `manage_audit_logs`